SumoLogic/sumologic-kubernetes-collection/deploy/docs/opentelemetry_collector.md

 In both of the aforementioned cases, the raw configuration can be overridden - this is done respectively by using the `otellogs.config.override` and `metadata.logs.config` sections.
 Only use these if your use case isn't covered by the high-level settings.
-See [Sumologic Opentelemetry Collector configuration][configuration] for more information
+See [Sumologic OpenTelemetry Collector configuration][configuration] for more information

 [configuration]: https://github.com/SumoLogic/sumologic-otel-collector/blob/main/docs/Configuration.md